nus-cs2103-AY2223S2/tp/docs/team/valerietanhx.md

   * Justification: This feature allows users to delete cases in batches, rather than having to do so one at a time.
 * **New Feature:** Added the ability to delete all cases from a given date.
-  * Justification: This feature allows users to delete all cases from a given date at once, which may be useful when the user wants to clear older or erroneous cases from the same date from the DengueHotspotTracker.
+  * Justification: This feature allows users to delete all cases from a given date at once, which may be useful when the user wants to clear older or erroneous cases from the same date from the `DengueHotspotTracker`.
   * Highlights: This enhancement was challenging as it required significant changes to the original delete command parser.
     It caused the delete command to be the only command that could accept indexes and prefixes, _but never together_.
     This meant that much effort had to be put into ensuring that the parser could accurately detect when the two had been mixed,